In a nutshell

 - “The international context is fascinating because, regardless of whether it's a commercial or investor-state arbitration, you're always experiencing different cultures, countries, languages and personalities.
 It really is such a wonderful dynamic and mix,” says Carolyn Lamm of White & Case.

-- “You can assist yourself greatly by having a real command of more than one language,” Donovan explains.
+- “You can assist yourself greatly by having a real command of more than one language,” Donald Donovan explains.
 "English is of course important, but having a command of other languages as well really helps.”
-Spanish, Chinese and Russian are three languages in demand.
-Portuguese is also increasingly valuable for international arbitrators, in conjunction with the growth of the Brazilian market in particular.
+Spanish, Chinese and Russian are languages in demand.
+Portuguese is also increasingly valuable for international arbitrators, in conjunction with the growth of the Brazilian market.

 - “International arbitration isn't entirely different from courtroom advocacy,” according to Lamm.
 Compared to US litigation, however, international arbitration typically relies more on written, instead of oral, advocacy and on contemporaneous documents, rather than on witness testimony from parties.
 In final hearings, for example, written witness statements often take the place of oral direct testimony.